2017 Young Writers' Competition

 The judging panel:

-Ruth Knowles, publisher at Penguin Random House Children’s books, Peter Glanville, Polka Theatre, Julian Butler, writer & musician, Tina Ingram, teacher, Lyndsey Barraclough, writer, Jennifer Cox, Journalist and Writer, Gemma Malley, Author and Booktrust Director, David Steedman, University of Roehampton, Margaret Reeve, teacher & educationalist, Charlotte White, University of Roehampton,
+Peter Glanville, Polka Theatre, Ian Kinane, Lecturer at University of Roehampton, Ruth Knowles, Publisher, Julian Butler, writer & musician, Lyndsey Barraclough, writer, Jennifer Cox, Journalist and Writer, Christina Ingram, teacher, Gemma Malley, Author and Booktrust Director, David Steedman, University of Roehampton, Margaret Reeve, teacher & educationalist, Charlotte White, University of Roehampton, Beatrice Turner, University of Roehampton, Maggie Nightingale, Merton Libraries, Sarah Morgan, Waterstones

 pics: Carol Ann Duffy with 2017 Young Writer's Competition, Michael Rosen with 2014 winner